linwangidd/2019nCoV_EID/README.md

 (3) "Table S3" provides the aggregate mobility data between Wuhan and 369 Chinese cities from 2016/12/03 to 2017/01/24.
 Cities are sorted according to the overall travel volume to and from Wuhan.
 The original data is derived from Tencent user geolocation data.

-(4) Additional code and data requests should be addressed to Lauren Ancel Meyers (laurenmeyers@austin.utexas.edu) or Xiaoke XU (xuxiaoke@foxmail.com)
+(4) Additional code and data requests should be addressed to Lin Wang (lin.wang@pasteur.fr), Xiaoke XU (xuxiaoke@foxmail.com) or Lauren Ancel Meyers (laurenmeyers@austin.utexas.edu)

+Please cite the following record if you would like to use the data and code shared here in your study:

+@misc{Pasteur2020_COVID19,
+author = { Du Z, Wang L, Chauchemez S, Xu X, Wang X, Cowling BJ, Mayers L }, title  = { Risk for Transportation of 2019 Novel Coronavirus (COVID-19) from Wuhan to Cities in China }, howpublished = { Emerging Infectious Diseases (2020), \url{https://doi.org/10.3201/eid2605.200146} }, year = 2020
+}